Optimal Differentially Private Model Training with Public Data: Optimal Centrally Private Model Training with Public Data

-Further, let $\Bar{X}$ be the average of the public and private samples.
-The minimax error of the $\rho$-zCDP Gaussian mechanism $\mathcal{G}(X) = \Bar{X} + \mathcal{N}\left(0, \sigma^2\mathbf{I}_d \right)$ is \end{lemma} Intuitively, it seems like the estimators in~Lemma~\ref{lem: zcdp naive} do not harness the public and private data in the most effective way possible, despite being optimal up to constants.
-Throw-away fails to utilize the private data at all, while the Gaussian mechanism gives equal weight to $\xpr$ and $\xpu$ (regardless of $\rho, d, \npr$), and provides unnecessary privacy for $\xpu$.
-We now present a $\rho$-semi-zCDP estimator that is ``even more optimal'' than the estimators in~Lemma~\ref{lem: zcdp naive}, meaning our estimator has smaller worst-case error (accounting for constants).
-We define the family of \textit{Weighted-Gaussian} estimators: for $r \in [0, 1/\npr]$.
+\end{lemma} Intuitively, it seems like the na\"ive estimators in~Lemma~\ref{lem: zcdp naive} do not harness the public and private data in the most effective way possible, despite being optimal up to constants: Throw-away fails to utilize the private data at all, while the Gaussian mechanism gives equal weight to $\xpr$ and $\xpu$ (regardless of $\rho, d, \npr$), and provides unnecessary privacy for $\xpu$.
+We now present a $\rho$-semi-zCDP estimator that is ``even more optimal'' than the na\"ive estimators, meaning our estimator has smaller worst-case error (accounting for constants).
+We define the family of \textit{Weighted-Gaussian} estimators:

+for $r \in [0, 1/\npr]$.
 This estimator can recover both the throw-away and standard Gaussian mechanisms by choosing $r = 0$ or $r = 1/n$.
 Intuitively, as $\rho/d$ shrinks, the accuracy cost of adding privacy noise grows, so we should choose smaller $r$ to reduce the sensitivity of $\alg_r$.
 On the other hand, smaller $r$ increases the variance of $\alg_r$ on $\xpu$.
-By choosing $r$ optimally (depending on $\rho, d, \npr, B, V$), $\alg_r$ achieves smaller MSE than both throw-away and the Gaussian mechanism: \begin{proposition} There exists $r > 0$ such that, with proper choice of $\sigma_r$, $\alg_r$ is $\rho$-semi-zCDP, and
+By choosing $r$ optimally (depending on $\rho, d, \npr, B, V$), $\alg_r$ achieves smaller MSE than both throw-away and the Gaussian mechanism:\footnote{We find the optimal choice of $r^*$ explicitly in the proof of Proposition~\ref{prop: even more optimal ME} in~\cref{app: even more optimal ME}.} \begin{proposition} $\alg_r$ is $\rho$-semi-zCDP, and $\exists r > 0$ such that